joyce-lai/joyce-lai/README.md

-Hi, I’m Joyce Lai (@jclai-git), an undergrad studying electrical engineering.
+# Joyce Lai

+Electrical engineering undergrad at Iowa State University.

 My GitHub includes (and is in the process of being populated with) class projects I have done during my undergrad.